 We believe that the Arts are a ‘good thing’ and contribute to a well-rounded education.
 Over the past 30 years this sentiment has been reflected in the Charity’s giving, with Arts & Sciences consistently remaining the highest area of the Charity’s spend, totalling more than £25 million to date.

-The Charity’s Beneficial Area contains an extraordinary number of world class Arts and Science venues and establishments.
-However recent statistics have shown that visitor numbers amongst young people from the Charity’s Beneficial Area, including school groups, are lower than visitors from other areas and further afield.
-We at the Charity work with these institutions to find strategies and develop engagement activities that target schools, young people and their families to help them take an active role in these Arts venues that are on their doorstep.
-Over the years, grants have been awarded to the National Theatre, Shakespeare’s Globe, the National Portrait Gallery and Wigmore Hall, to name a few.
+The Charity’s Beneficial Area contains an extraordinary number of world class Arts & Science venues and establishments.
+However, visitor numbers amongst young people from the Charity’s Beneficial Area, including school groups, are lower than visitors from elsewhere.
+We work with these institutions to find strategies and develop engagement activities that target schools, young people and their families to help them take an active role in these Arts venues that are on their doorstep.
+Over the years, grants have been awarded to the Institute of Contemporary Art, Victoria & Albert Museum, Shakespeare’s Globe and the National Portrait Gallery, to name a few.

 Royal Court Theatre – Young Writers’ Programme